mdkrajnak/chibicm/doc/notes.md

 # Trusted root certificate.

-By default the CA root is in $CA/root-crt.pem, adding the root cert to the locally trusted cert list:
+By default, the CA root is in $CA/root-crt.pem, adding the root cert to the locally trusted cert list:
 ```
 chibica pub
 ```